Type Ia supernovae interacting with a close circumstellar material (SNe Ia-CSM) are SNe Ia inside planetary nebulae (SNIPs): Scenarios of normal SN Ia in 2026

 \section{Scenarios of normal SN Ia in 2026}

 In this section, I present my 2026 updated estimate of the contributions of different scenarios to normal SNe Ia.
 I will refer to the classification I have been using in the last two years \citep{Soker2024Rev, Soker2025SNR0509, BraudoSoker2024, BraudoSoker2025RAA}.
 I present the six scenarios in Table \ref{Tab:Table1}.
 As I emphasized in Section \ref{sec:intro}, there are other classifications by different studies, as there is no consensus on the classifications.
 The first five rows are as in previous studies, as they describe the basic properties of the scenarios.
-The last three rows list the main challenges of each scenario in explaining a large fraction of SNe Ia, and my estimate of the likely contribution of a fraction of $\gtrsim 10\%$ of SNe Ia.
+The sixth row in Table \ref{Tab:Table1} describes the tension (if it exists) between observations and the scenarios for them to account for a large fraction of SNe Ia, and the seventh (next to last) row lists the theoretical challenges that the different scenarios encounter.
+The last row gives my estimate of the likelihood of each scenario to account for a fraction of $\gtrsim 10\%$ of SNe Ia.

 I will describe the scenarios from least to most likely (right to left in Table \ref{Tab:Table1}) and refer to some of the properties, challenges, and difficulties listed in the table; the rest are clear from the table and its caption.